-In addition to the assessment of alignment, the SPO includes an Issuer ESG Assessment, which evaluates the issuer's sustainability profile by reviewing its strategic consistency with sustainability objectives, the strength of its ESG Risk Management, and any significant Controversies.
+In addition to the assessment of alignment, the SPO includes an Issuer ESG Assessment, which evaluates the issuer's sustainability profile by reviewing its strategic consistency with sustainability objectives, and the strength of its ESG Risk Management.
 This assessment provides essential context on the issuer's overall sustainability practices.